 The written agreement between the Department and the Contractor setting forth the obligations of the each party for the performance of the prescribed work.
-The Contract includes the Bid Proposal, Contract Form, Contract Payment Bond, Contract Performance Bond, Standard Specifications, Supplemental Specifications, Standard Drawings, Plans, Special Provisions, Special Notes, Questions and Answers from the Division of Construction Procurement Website, DBE Utilization Plan when applicable, Notice of Award, Notice to Begin Work, all change orders, and all Supplemental Agreements, all of which constitute one instrument.
+The Contract includes the Bid Proposal, Contract Form, Contract Payment Bond, Contract Performance Bond, Standard Specifications, Supplemental Specifications, Standard Drawings, Plans, Special Provisions, Special Notes, DBE Utilization Plan when applicable, Notice of Award, Notice to Begin Work, all change orders, and all Supplemental Agreements, all of which constitute one instrument.